 Where possible the infrastructure or environmental mitigation requirements of development should be addressed directly on site through site layout and design.
 The circular 3/2012 advises that to meet the necessity test planning obligations, including developer contributions or other legal agreements, should not be used to require payments to resolve issues that could equally be resolved in another way.
-It states that the Council should consider the use of a planning obligation.
+It states that the Council should consider the use of a planning condition or alternative legal agreement before the use of a planning obligation.
 In particular, a planning obligation is not necessary where the developer contribution for a landowner or developer may be implemented, for example, by a one-off payment towards the cost of infrastructure provision or the maintenance of open space.